minus34/postgis-scripts/hex-grid/readme.md

 ## Output

-A set of hexagonal polygons as geometries
+A set of hexagonal polygons as PostGIS geometries

 ## Notes